Back to Blog

 How Much to Charge for Your Motion Graphic Projects

 I have an awkward question for you.
 How much do you charge for your motion design work?
 Are you project-based?
 Daily?
 Hourly??
 All three???
+If this conversation makes you a little uncomfortable, you're not alone.
+Plenty of freelance artists have trouble discussing their rates, but that's a challenge we have to overcome.

-This is certainly a mystical topic... it seems like only a select few “chosen ones” are enlightened with the knowledge of what to charge.
+This is certainly a mystical topic...it seems like only a select few “chosen ones” are enlightened with the knowledge of what to charge.
 If you are not a chosen one, you will forever be wondering if you are getting paid enough.
 Right?

 Well that's what I thought for the longest time.